certinia/orizuru-transport-rabbitmq/readme.md

-# Nozomi Transport RabbitMQ.
+# Orizuru Transport RabbitMQ.

-Nozomi can use this library for transport via RabbitMQ.
+Orizuru can use this library for transport via RabbitMQ.

 ## Install

 ```
-$ npm install @financialforcedev/nozomi-transport-rabbitmq
+$ npm install @financialforcedev/orizuru-transport-rabbitmq
 ```

 ## Usage

-Use this dependency to specify the transport layer that ```@financialforcedev/nozomi``` uses as RabbitMQ.
+Use this dependency to specify the transport layer that ```@financialforcedev/orizuru``` uses as RabbitMQ.

 	const
-		// get classes from nozomi
+		// get classes from orizuru
-		{ Server, Handler, Publisher } = require('@financialforcedev/nozomi'),
+		{ Server, Handler, Publisher } = require('@financialforcedev/orizuru'),

 		// get the transport
-		transport = require('@financialforcedev/nozomi-transport-rabbitmq'),
+		transport = require('@financialforcedev/orizuru-transport-rabbitmq'),

 		// configure the transport
 		transportConfig = {